Pliploop/MaCHUP/README.md

 # MuMRVQ
-MultiTask RVQ for music representation learning
+Multiscale Contrastive Learning for Music with RVQ

 Using RVQ and Multitask for representation learning: